jina-ai/docs/index.rst

 Welcome to Jina!
 ================

-Jina is a deep learning-powered search framework for building cross-/multi-modal search systems (e.g. text, images, video, audio) in the cloud.
+Jina is a deep learning-powered search framework for building cross-/multi-modal search systems (e.g. text, images, video, audio) on the cloud.

 ------------